 There are many benefits offered through Temboo’s solution specifically.
 First, data visualization and alerts reduce the costs of downtime and unexpected events saving money, time, and resources.

-Second, the low-cost of Temboo’s software toolkit compared to other PLC IoT applications on the market enables even small manufacturers to be able gain valuable insights into their remote operations.
+Second, Kosmos’ easy, step-by-step setup compared to other PLC IoT applications on the market enables even small manufacturers to be able gain valuable insights into their remote operations.

 Coming Soon: Machine Learning Features & More

-This version of Temboo’s PLC IoT application is just a jumping off point.
-We’re planning on rolling out additional features soon including remote control, support for other PLCs, and the ability to monitor multiple PLCs by different manufacturers in conjunction.
+This version of Kosmos’ PLC support is just a jumping off point.
+We’re planning on rolling out additional features soon including support for other PLCs from specific brands and models and COTS PLCs.

-Additionally, Temboo is using machine learning to build out the following intelligence features for upcoming versions of our PLC IoT application:
+Additionally, Temboo is using machine learning to build out the following intelligence features for upcoming versions of our Kosmos PLC IoT System:

-- Error state prediction: By combining sensor data prediction with knowledge of sensor thresholds, users will be able to get an automated alert about upcoming error states.
+- Error state prediction: By combining PLC data prediction with knowledge of sensor thresholds, users will be able to get an automated alert about upcoming error states.

-- Sensor correlations: This feature explains the relationship between two or more independent streams of sensor data in a way that is actionable by the owner of the data.
+- PLC correlations: This feature explains the relationship between two or more independent streams of PLC data in a way that is actionable by the owner of the data.

 Creating Wealth Through Innovation